This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Another way of keeping dust away from your machine is by wiping down the bike after every workout.
 You should do this to remove sweat anyways.

-If you leave the sweat on the bike it can cause problems like corrosion but sweat will also stick to it easier.
+If you leave the sweat on the bike it can cause problems like corrosion but dust will also stick to it easier.

-Since the biggest problem is possible increased wear and tear on your machine, it makes sense to be really diligent with the maintenance.
+Since the biggest problem is possibly increased wear and tear on your machine, it makes sense to be really diligent with maintenance.

-Vacuuming and wiping down the bike already prevents a lot of dust of ever getting into places it shouldn’t.
-If your stationary bike is in a really dusty place, lubricating the pedals and chain more often helps a lot in increasing the lifespan of your bike.
+Vacuuming and wiping down the bike already prevents a lot of dust from ever getting into places it shouldn’t.
+If your stationary bike is in a really dusty place, cleaning, and lubricating the pedals and chain more often helps a lot in increasing the lifespan of your bike.